MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure.zh-cn/Instructions/Labs/LAB_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### <a name="scenario"></a>场景

-你想确定能进一步增强本地 Active Directory 安全性且管理开销尽可能小的 Azure AD 集成功能。 你还想实现对 Windows Server Active Directory 的 Azure AD 密码保护和通过密码写回实现的自助式密码重置。
+You want to identify Azure AD integration features that will allow you to further enhance your on-premises Active Directory security and minimize its management overhead.
+You also want to implement Azure AD Password Protection for Windows Server Active Directory and self-service password reset with password writeback.

 此练习的主要任务是：